meliarr/WebPortfolio2023/src/content/work/websites/SusanRuiz.md

   - Adobe Illustrator
 ---

-Seeking a second term in 2020, Rep. Susan Ruiz, sought ways to connect with voters, donors, and volunteers digitally during the height of the pandemic.
+<span class="text-[23px] font-light">Seeking a second term in 2020, Rep. Susan Ruiz, sought ways to connect with voters, donors, and volunteers digitally during the height of the pandemic.</span>

 This would require a compelling website that would support the campaign's digital efforts.
 Meticulously considering SEO, Accessibility, and UX, I curated a design that not only showcased her progressive values but also celebrated the spirit of Kansas and its residents.